Fatemeh-Zaeri/WIX1002-T-L/tut4 Fatemeh Zaeri.md

 - marks[3] = 31
 - marks[4] = 31

-## Question 4

-Count occurrences of "the" in a string array:
+4. Count occurrences of "the" in a string array :-
 ```java
 int count = 0;
 for (String s : sentence) {